dfuse-io/client-js/MIGRATION.md

 - `dtrxOps => dtrxops`
 - `tableOps => tableops`

+There is a also a some string fields, all `op` fields that are now restricted to only their valid set of strings.

 Simply update by fixing the compilations errors, which is a plain rename.

+### From `@dfuse/client@0.2.3` to `@dfuse/client@0.2.4`

+Might break compilations on some projects but occurs in bug fix version bump considered bug against dfuse API real typings.

+You will now get compilations errors around some models, mainly around action trace fields.
+Also, the `ActionTraceData` now takes only one generic parameter versus 2 before, the second one can be removed, was used to type `ActionTraceDbOp` row's data but it's always an hexadecimal encoded string.

+Simply update by fixing the compilations errors, re-working your logic to handle those corner cases that were ignored before.

+### From `@dfuse/client@0.2.x` to `@dfuse/client@next`

+Some types were rename, here the massive rename that can be done:

+- Rename any occurrences of `RAMPOp` type to `RamOp`.
+- Rename any occurrences of `DBOp` type to `DbOp`.